 If eczema affects an area of the vulva called the vestibule (the smooth skin next to the vaginal opening and upward toward the clitoris), it may cause stinging and burning.
 Sometimes eczema appears in early childhood and its cause is unknown.
 More often, it begins with exposure to an irritant or allergen.

 To diagnose vulvar eczema, the clinician will ask about your symptoms; your history of eczema, allergy, and related conditions; your vulvar cleansing habits; and any products the vulva has been exposed to.
 During the exam, she or he will look for redness, scaling, cracking, and thickening.

 All eczema requires gentle skin care.
-In simple cases, patients use topical corticosteroid ointments twice a day for two to four weeks and then gradually reduce the frequency until the symptoms are gone.
-Severe cases may require a short course of an ultrapotent steroid ointment such as clobetasol (Temovate, Cormax, others), which can be up to 600 times stronger than standard hydrocortisone creams.
-If the skin is too thick to absorb ointments, cortisone may be injected directly under the skin.
+In simple cases, patients use topical corticosteroid ointments twice a day for two to four weeks, and then gradually reduce the frequency until the symptoms are gone.
+Severe cases may require a short course of a potent corticosteroid ointment.

 During treatment, you must stop scratching, so your clinician may prescribe an antihistamine (usually taken at night to prevent daytime drowsiness).
 A cold pack can also help relieve itching.

 Psoriasis is a common condition in which new skin cells are produced too rapidly, leading to thickened, scaly patches of inflamed and red skin on various parts of the body.